noawe-boi/NoahsObsidianSync/Physics IA2 Grade 11.md

 - *Explain why the original experiment needs modification (to eliminate reliance on human hearing and improve accuracy).**

-Relying on human perception of sound creates too many variables for it to be viable when any sort of precision is needed.
+Relying on human perception of sound creates too many variables for it to be viable when any sort of precision is needed, this is evident by

 - *State the modification: changing the pipe length instead of frequency.*